 - 5.11.
 Whilst it is a requirement of Strategic Environmental Assessment to appraise all reasonable alternatives, there is no need to devise alternatives just to comply with this directive hence only realistic alternatives have been identified.
-Any further reasonable alternatives that are suggested during the consultation on the Regulation 18 Site Allocations DPD and accompanying Sustainability Appraisal will be considered, and if significantly different from existing options, will be appraised during future iterations of this document (the next formal stage being the Submission stage). - 5.12.
+Reasonable Alternative site options that were derived from the Regulation 18 consultation have been appraised. - 5.12.
 All policy areas/site options and the various alternative options developed for each policy have been appraised in order to assess their impact on the 16 sustainability objectives.
 Where it was considered that there was only one realistic option for a policy area, this has been appraised against a 'Do Nothing' scenario in other words "To not have a policy". - 5.13.
 The term "To not have a policy" refers to the fact there will not be a policy on the subject within the Site Allocations DPD.
 It does not ignore the fact that some policy topics are still covered by legislation, national planning policy, the District Plan, or other material guidance.
 These, however, may be less locally specific, less stringent, or more generic in their requirements.
 In some cases, not having a policy would mean there being no policy cover on that particular topic at any level.
 The difference between these two is noted where appropriate.